ariya/phantomjs/CONTRIBUTING.md

 If your changes need to be modified due to some reviews, it is less clutter to tweak an isolated feature branch and push it again.

 **Create a ticket in the issue tracker**.
 This serves as a placeholder for important feedback, review, or any future updates.
-Using GitHub commenting system is not optimal because it is *not searchable* and therefore impossible to locate again.

 In the commit message: